Laurel-House/3D-Printer-Info/README.md

 ![Screen Shot 2021-03-14 at 7 45 53 PM](https://user-images.githubusercontent.com/9064271/111091252-5b1c2f00-8500-11eb-90d8-0f46b2a5d0e2.png)

 Once sliced, the printer will be able to read the file in a format that it would understand, gfile (basically time, position instructions for printer head).
 Save to the micro sd with a micro-sd-USB adapter.
-Once properly inserted into machine, Cura will intelligently see the SD card and give you the option to "Save to removable device.
+Once properly inserted into a computer, Cura will intelligently see the SD card and give you the option to "Save to removable device.
 Click that!
 ![Screen Shot 2021-03-14 at 7 47 45 PM](https://user-images.githubusercontent.com/9064271/111091465-01683480-8501-11eb-9c40-4d96031d04b4.png)

 Eject when finished and see you at the printer!